Home / Asbestos Exposure / Asbestos / World Trade Center & 9/11 / How Asbestos Released into the Air on 9/11

 How Far Did the Dust Travel?

-Researchers specializing in aerosol science were able to determine that the plume of particulate matter and noxious gases created by the collapsed buildings shot up nearly a mile into the sky.
+Researchers determined that the plume shot up nearly a mile into the sky.
 It then spread out 44 miles above all of Manhattan and drifted across the East River into Brooklyn.

-An Environmental Protection Agency review noted that airborne particulates from the World Trade Center were also found at the Empire State Building three miles away.
+An Environmental Protection Agency found it reached the Empire State Building three miles away.
 After the dust initially settled, it could easily still be recirculated back into the air and then carried even farther on the wind.

-Although the dust cloud scattered across many miles, the contamination dangers of carcinogenic matter in the plume decreased with time and distance.
-In fact, the greatest risk of suffering health consequences was most likely to happen within an immediate 1.5-mile radius of Ground Zero.
+The contamination dangers of carcinogenic matter in the plume decreased with time and distance.
+The greatest risk of suffering health consequences was most likely to happen within an immediate 1.5-mile radius of Ground Zero.

 Impact of Weather on Toxic Dust Exposure